shlizee/TimeAwarePC/README.md

 ## Tutorial

-See the [tutorial.py](https://github.com/shlizee/TimeAwarePC/blob/main/timeawarepc/tutorial.py) for a quick tutorial of the main functionalities of this library and check if it is installed properly.
+See the [Quick Start Guide](https://timeawarepc.readthedocs.io/en/latest/gettingstarted.html) for a quick tutorial of the main functionalities of this library and check if it is installed properly.
 <!--
 ## Documentation